their

 to life

 There is more to a story than facts and figures.
 It are the personal stories that make the impact and leave a mark.
 Those are the stories that should be told and can be learned from.
 It has been done for ages, by petroglyphs, narrators, schools, books, museums and later through photos, radio and television.
 Today’s digital developments offer new ways to pass on such stories.
 The possibilities are endless, like podcasts, digital expositions or magazines, videos, vlogs or games.
+Their story collects remarkable stories.
+Cocreates and works alongside others to pass on these kind of stories to future generations.

 New digital means to tell stories present an opportunity to pass them on to the next generation more easily.
 To a generation, who grew up in a digital world and have a better understanding of it.
 And what better way to let those stories be passed on by the next generation themselves.
 They are the future and it is up to them to decide how they would like their past to be remembered and preserved.
 They are key in bringing the old and new world together.